Heel Spur

 Pain caused by a heel spur is rarely permanent.
 Plantar fasciitis, the main cause of a heel spur, is reversible and can be treated successfully.
 As per a study, over 90 per cent of people who have plantar fasciitis or heel spurs see an improvement in their condition with physiotherapy treatment.
 Although the heel spur may be visible, once the inflammation adjacent to it gets settled, the pain will resolve.

-However, if the plantar fasciitis or heel spur pain sustains after a few months of conservative treatment, the doctor may take the route of injecting your heel with steroidal anti-inflammatory medications (corticosteroid).
+However, if the plantar fasciitis or Heel Spur pain sustains after a few months of conservative treatment, the doctor may take the route of injecting your heel with steroidal anti-inflammatory medications (corticosteroid).
 Cortisone injections have short-term benefits; however, they may slow down your progress, which can mean that you will suffer recurrent bouts for longer.

-What is the Best Treatment for Heel Spurs?
+What is the Best Heel Spur Treatment?

 The primary cause behind plantar fasciitis and heel spurs is poor foot biomechanics.
 Therefore, it is important to thoroughly assess and correct your foot & leg biomechanics to prevent a case of future plantar fasciitis or the development and progression of a heel spur.

-The best foot pain specialist in Delhi is highly-skilled in foot control assessment and its dynamic biomechanical correction.
+The best Heel Spur pain specialist in Delhi is highly-skilled in foot control assessment and its dynamic biomechanical correction.
 As per your clinical assessment, the physiotherapist may ask you to practice some manual therapy techniques such as joint mobilisations to loosen stiff joints, foot-tapping, foot and lower limb strengthening exercises, soft tissue massage or release, muscle flexibility or stretches, and occasionally night splints.

 Note: The treatment of plantar fasciitis and heel spurs varies from person to person.
 Therefore, it is advisable that you seek the advice of your specialist for foot pain treatment in Noida.